Asics Novablast 4 vs. Hoka Clifton 9: the battle between the most searched running shoes on Google

 With a CMEVA midsole that offers soft, even cushioning, the Clifton 9 is ideal for those looking for maximum comfort.
 Its wide sole provides outstanding stability, making it an excellent choice for long runs, even on mixed surfaces like asphalt and dirt roads.
 Plus, if you're someone who prefers extra toe room, the Clifton 9 gives you that roomy feel without sacrificing fit.

 Hoka has worked to make it more agile than the Clifton 8, though it's still a shoe meant for easy to medium paces.
-Don't look for an explosive shoe, because the Clifton is made to devour miles smoothly and without too much rushing.
+Don't look for an explosive shoe, because the Clifton is made to eat up miles smoothly and without too much rushing.

 Asics Novablast 4 vs. Hoka Clifton 9: the battle between the most searched 2 running shoes on Google